gsimon75-iot/esp_jenkins_k8s/README.md

-# A jenkins build farm for ESP RTOS SDK projects, running on Google Kubernetes Engine
+# A Jenkins build farm for ESP RTOS SDK projects, running on Google Kubernetes Engine

 ## Overview